Skip to content

 }, 999 );

 The send_headers hook can also be used to send headers.
-This hook fires once the requested HTTP headers for caching, content type, et al, have already been sent, which means there isn’t an opportunity to check and avoid sending duplicate headers.
-It can be useful when there is already a function that exists with a header() call.
+The send_headers hook fires after the requested HTTP headers for caching, content type, et al, have already been sent.
+Because of this, there is not an opportunity to check and avoid sending duplicate headers.
+This can be useful when there is already a function that exists with a header() call.

 For example, the following line is an alternative implementation of the above X-Frame-Options header, as the send_frame_options_header function already exists in WordPress: